 In addition to a camera, there are a few other accessories you may want to buy.

-First off, you may want to buy some sort of tripod.
-This could be anything from the $30 Gorillapod (shown on right), which can attach to a push cart, a golf car, your driver, etc. to a more expensive tripod.
-I have a Gorillapod attached to my pocket-sized FC100 and a $99 tripod with a little ball head for my FH25.
-If you’re in a pinch, search the Internet for “bottle cap tripod” or buy this
+Some sort of tripod, or a phone clip that attaches to an alignment stick, are absolute musts.
+Your tripod could be anything from the $30 Gorillapod (shown at right), which can attach to a push cart, a golf car, your driver, etc. to a more expensive tripod.
+If you’re in a pinch, search the Internet for “bottle cap tripod.”